hluk/CopyQ/src/scriptable/README.md

 ###### mimeOutputTab (application/x-copyq-output-tab)

-Valid only in automatic commands.
+Name of the tab where to store new item.

-Name of the tab where to store the clipboard data after all automatic commands are run.
+The clipboard data will be stored in tab with this name after all automatic commands are run.

 Clear or remove the format to omit storing the data.